 - Please be sure to announce you are skipping to a different section during your introduction.

-- Again, the goal of the audition is to demonstrate that you can play your instrument at a high level, demonstrating strong proficiency in the technical ability, tone quality, and musical demands of the music that you choose to present for him/her.
+- Again, the goal of the audition is to demonstrate that you can play your instrument at a high level, demonstrating strong proficiency in the technical ability, tone quality, and musical demands of the music that you choose to present.

 May I use a video from my previous recital?

-- No. Please refer to the previous answer.
-Audition videos must be shot in one continuous take (without a break) and must include all of the requirements for your instrument in the order they are listed.
+- No. Audition videos must be shot in one continuous take (without a break) and must include all of the requirements for your instrument in the order they are listed.
 Audition videos may not last longer than 5 minutes.

 Who will review my video audition?